Kinder der Landstrasse: Controversy and aftermath

+Reparations

 The foundation Naschet Jenische (literally: Arise, Yenish!) was established in 1986 to address the injustice perpetrated against the Yenish (Fahrende) people in Switzerland, specifically related to the Kinder der Landstrasse program.
 In 1988, a fund commission was established to oversee the examination of the affected Yenish people's cases, completing its work in 1992.
 The Swiss Federal Archives now directly govern the inspection of Pro Juventute's records.
 The affected Yenish individuals received a total of 11 million Swiss francs, with each victim receiving no more than 20,000 Swiss francs.
 The foundation's main focus is to provide advice and support to the affected individuals and families.
 It assists Yenish people with personal, family, and social issues, particularly in their interactions with Swiss authorities.
 The foundation also facilitates the examination of personal files and supports the search and reunification of families.
 Additionally, it aids Yenish individuals in applying for financial assistance from public and private institutions, as well as offers guidance in dealing with insurance and tax issues.
 Pro Juventute finances the foundation's advisory activities.
 Public awareness and education about the history and current situation of the Yenish people in Switzerland are also important aspects of the foundation's work.

 In 2014, the Swiss national Wiedergutmachungsinitiative (reparation initiative) tangentially addressed the fate of the so-called Verdingkinder (forced child laborers), another integration project involving displaced individuals who were placed as cheap labor on Swiss farms.
 Some Yenish juveniles affected by Kinder der Landstrasse were among them, but the focus of the initiative did not extend to their families.

-In February 2025, the Swiss government formally acknowledged that the forced removals and assimilation efforts targeting the Yenish, Manouche, and Sinti people under the “Children of the Open Road” program constitute a crime against humanity under international law.
+Recognition of crime against humanity

+In 2024 the Federal Office of Culture commissioned a report on whether the persecution of the Yenish and Sinti could be recognised as a crime against humanity or genocide and whether the state has responsibility under international law for these violations.
+The report was conducted by Oliver Diggelmann, Matthias Emery, and Daniel Rüfli and completed in September 2024.
+On the question of genocide, they conclude that while the removal of Yenish children constitutes an act of genocide, the required intent was lacking, as the goal of the policy was not destruction but assimilation.
+On the question of crimes against humanity, they concluded that the children and parents were deprived of various fundamental rights under a system of persecution, and so this constituted a crime against humanity.
+On the question of state responsibility, they highlight how while the persecution was conducted under the auspices of Pro Juventute, it was supported at all levels by state actors, and so the Swiss state bares responsibility for the crime against humanity.
+In February 2025, the Swiss government formally acknowledged that the forced removals and assimilation efforts targeting the Yenish, Manouche, and Sinti people under the program constituted a crime against humanity under international law.